Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Spiral wave chimeras in an environmentally coupled Stuart-Landau oscillator system

 Note that if the environment changes extremely fast, i.e., $\tau_{s}\rightarrow0$, and then Eq. (\ref{SL2}) can be solved using the Green function approach.
 Consequently, Eqs. (\ref{SL1}) and (\ref{SL2}) are reduced to a nonlocal coupling system which likes \cite{kuramoto_ptps03,shima_pre04}

 where $G(\mathbf{r'},\mathbf{r})$ is the core of the Green function \cite{kuramoto_ptps03,shima_pre04}.
 The above case with the nonlocal coupling has been extensively considered in last decades.
-However, there is very few work on chimera states in the opposite limit, i.e., $\tau_{s} \gg 1$, which means the slow evolution of the environment.
+However, there is very few work on chimera states in the opposite limit, i.e., $\tau_{s} \gg 1$, which means the environment is inertial or evolves slowly ($|\partial S/\partial t|\ll 1$).